jehanf/please/README.md

 * Creating your project's folder
 * Configuring the Virtual Host (e.g. my-project.dev)
 * Creating a database (optionnal)
-* Installing your framework (WordPress, Symfony...) so you can start working quickly
+* Installing your framework (WordPress, Symfony, Laravel...) so you can start working quickly

 [Version **0.1**]